 The Oklahoma Court System is comprised of the following: the Municipal Court, the District Courts, the Court of Civil Appeals, the Court of Criminal Appeals, and the Supreme Court.

-Oklahoma Court Records Search by Name or Case
+OK Court Records: Search By Name or Case

 The Municipal Court case search feature allows site visitors to locate traffic or criminal cases by name, date of birth, and driver’s license number.